Can I Legally get Married in South Africa?

+You’ve made a great choice to get married in South Africa.
+It boasts some beautiful venues such as The One&Only Cape Town and The Royal Malewane in Hoedspruit.
 Thankfully, there is no residency requirement for foreign nationals in South Africa – which makes life a bit easier.
 Generally speaking, the legal requirements (not including civil or customary union, which have their own legal conditions) are pretty similar to most other Western countries.
 It would be easier to formally tie the knot at a registry office in the UK as you can then enjoy the wedding properly with the exchange of rings and the true celebrations at your dream destination with friends and family, without having to worry about the paperwork and stress of trying to formally marry in your chosen destination.
 However, if you are set on the idea of completing the legal elements in South Africa, then these are the steps you need to crack on with:

 - The first thing you should always do in this instance is contact your relevant embassy or consulate in South Africa to ask them exactly what documents you will need.
 As of 2006, same-sex marriage has been legalised so the protocol is exactly the same for gay marriages.